 Illegal drug possession is a Class C felony and is punishable by a prison of up to five (5) years, fines of up to $10.000, or both the prison and fines.

 As a Washington criminal defense attorney, and former Pierce County prosecutor, I have observed many people who allow a lapse in judgement get themselves charged.
 I assure you that this is not a crime that you should take for granted.
 You should get advice from an experienced drug possession defense attorney and get them to represent you in court.

 If you want me to put my experience at your service, you can call me at any time at (253) 327-1063 for a free initial consultation.
 You'll tell me about your case and once I have enough information about, I will explain to you the governing law and develop strategies to protect your rights.

 The list of prescription drugs and other controlled substances in Washington is very long.
-Here are just the most common drugs people are being charged for include:
+Here are just the most common drugs people are being charged as VUCSA include the following:

 - Schedule II - Demerol, oxycodone, fentanyl